USDA-ARS-GBRU/US_rice/README.md

 # US_rice scripts/programs

-Although anyone is free to modify and use this software in this repository, it is not meant for gneral application.
-It has been deposited here to explicitly deline key analystical components of the manuscript, "Gene disruption by structural mutations drives selection in US rice breeding over the last century".
-To that end, many of the input files are hard-coded nd are dsitributed as supplementary information associated with the publication.
-It there is community interest in a particualr script, please create an "Issues" thread and we can discuss expanding the tool.
+Although anyone is free to modify and use this software in this repository, it is not meant for general application.
+It has been deposited here to explicitly define key analytical components of the manuscript, "Gene disruption by structural mutations drives selection in US rice breeding over the last century".
+To that end, many of the input files are hard-coded and are distributed as supplementary information associated with the publication.
+It there is community interest in a particular script, please create an "Issues" thread and we can discuss expanding the tool.

 ## inferInsertionOrDeletion.pl

 Using whole-chromosome, multiple sequence alignments (in xmfa format) between CarGold, Nipponbare, and O. glaberrima, the script extracts any sequence (>50) of columns in which any row contains a gap.
-The script then assumes tha the flanking region and the deleted sequence (if applicable) pass a ertain identity threshold.
-The script also produces sublignments in a ClustalW format of the relevant region.
+The script then assumes that the flanking region and the deleted sequence (if applicable) pass a certain identity threshold.
+The script also produces subalignments in a ClustalW format of the relevant region.

 ## DStatFromBlst2Seq.pl

-Produces the d metric from blast2seq reslts (now produced using blastp) between derived and ancestral sequence.
+Produces the d metric from blast2seq results (now produced using blastp) between derived and ancestral sequence.
 In our case, derived and "ancestral" sequences will be either CarGold and Nipponabare or vice-versus.

 ## bedCovCommandForSegIndels.sh